gymreklab/cse185-spring18-week6/CSE185_Week6_PartII.md

 * You could also try to first identify the major peaks, then calculate all shifts of nearby peaks to figure out what amino acids those shifts correspond to.

 Try to construct as much as you can.
 You may work with a partner.
 One of you might want to work from left to right and the other from right to left to go through the peaks and identify likely next amino acids.
 Fill in the table above as you go.
-Don't spend too much time trying to get all right but focus on understanding.
-You can compare directly as directed below in #11.Spend at most ~45 minutes on this so you have time for the rest.
+Fill in as much as you can, focusing on understanding the method.
+Spend at most ~45 minutes on this so you have time for the rest. **Hint, if you get stuck, the true sequence is given in part 11 below.
+But try to reconstruct some of the sequence yourself first.**

-**Include your table in your worksheet.
+**Include your table in your worksheet (with at least 2 more amino acids filled in).
 Explain your answer for at least two more amino acids.**

 **This was pretty tedious!
 If you were going to write a program to automate this process, how would you do it? (max 2-3 sentences about your idea.**